HacKanCuBa/blake2signer/docs/docs/examples.md

         try:
             unsigned = signer.loads(signed)
         except errors.ExpiredSignatureError as exc:
-            # Since v2.5.0, valid unsigned data is available in the exception.
+            # From v2.5.0, valid unsigned data is available in the exception.
 However,
             # it is serialized/compressed/encoded when raised from a serializer signer,
             # so to recover it use `data_from_exc`.
             data = signer.data_from_exc(exc)